Training Within Industry (TWI)

 - Identifying areas where staffing is needed and plans for new hire training

 This is a Train-the-Trainer workshop.
 The objective of the workshop is to train employees how to teach someone else a job using the TWI JI method.
 Knowing how to do something does not mean that we know how to teach someone else how to do it, or how to track their progress.
 Instructors need to clearly convey each element of a job task and why it needs to be done correctly.
+We cannot have standard work without standard training.
+TWI JI teaches how to document standard work with a JBS and how to instruct others using the JBS.

 - Create an inclusive work environment where people of all backgrounds and experiences contribute to their full potential